- 100% pure natural Ingredients

 Step 1: Taking Care of Your Body

-Try to make it a point each day to keep the face as clean as possible, rinsing with warm water and mild soap (one of the best) at least each morning and evening.
-The clean facial skin encourages tiny hairs to grow.
+Try to make it a point each day to keep the face as clean as possible, rinsing with warm water and mild soap at least each morning and evening.

 Keep in mind that nothing beats well rounded and healthy eating habits.
-Food in the list below are guaranteed to promote rapid hair growth.
+Food in the list below is guaranteed to promote rapid beard hair growth.

 33+ Foods That Will Help You Grow Your Beard